 4.2.7 Intercultural dialogue: actors, strategies, programmes

-The objective of the activities of the Year of Intercultural Dialogue in the CR was expanding awareness and deepening the knowledge about the importance of intercultural dialogue that would lead to mutual enrichment, tolerance, being more open in society and the overall improvement in quality of life.
-A long-term objective is to change from a multicultural society to an intercultural society – in other words, to change from a situation where various ethnic minorities live separately in society to one where mutually positive dialogue and interaction really happens.
+The objective of the activities of the Year of Intercultural Dialogue in the CR was to expand awareness and deepen the knowledge about the importance of intercultural dialogue leading to mutual enrichment, tolerance, being more open in society and an overall improvement in the quality of life.
+A long-term objective is to change from a multicultural society into an intercultural society – in other words, to change from a situation where various ethnic minorities live separately in society to one where mutually positive dialogue and interaction really happens.
 On the basis of this strategy, seven projects by six non-governmental organisations were directly supported from EU funds and state sources within the national project.
-There were projects of an educational nature like the project by People In Need entitled Programmes of Multicultural Education in the Czech Republic or the project Intercultural Education – extension and updating of the handbook for teachers.
+There were projects of an educational nature like the project by People In Need entitled Programmes of Multicultural Education in the Czech Republic or the project Intercultural Education – an extension and updating of a handbook for teachers.
 For more on intercultural education projects in the CR, see also chapter 8.3.3.

 Other cultural projects were Babylon Fest by Brno Cultural Centre and Colour Planet Festival by the Counselling Centre for Integration in Ústí nad Labem.